In 1894 Annie Cohen Kopchovsky set out to bicycle around the world in 15 months as Annie Londonderry, and she did. Sort of.

-Kopshovsky was a Boston newspaper ad saleswoman with a husband and three young children and a gift for promotion.
+Kopshovsky was a Boston newspaper ad saleswoman with a husband, three young children and a gift for promotion.
 She accepted a wager to repeat a circuit made by a man a year earlier.
-The terms: she had to earn her way around the globe, had to travel on bicycle, she could not accept gratuities, and she had to do it alone.
-For proof she would gather signatures along the way at American Consulates.
+The terms: she had to earn her way around the globe, had to travel on a bicycle, she could not accept gratuities, and she had to do it alone.
+For proof she would gather signatures along the way at American consulates.

 To get on her way, Kopchovsky needed a sponsor – and she found it in one of the large newspaper advertisers of the day: Londonderry Lithia Waters.

 Lithia Waters were a health craze in the 1880s and 1890s.
 Most were made commercially by adding lithium carbonate to plain old water.
 But at various locations around the country, such as Georgia, Oregon and Arkansas, Lithium occurred naturally in spring water.

 Londonderry, N.H., was home to one such spring.
 The spring had been used as a drinking water source as far back as anyone could remember.
 Settlers were made aware of it by Native American Indians who visited it.

 In 1886, the Londonderry Lithia Spring Water Co. took possession of the spring and launched its Londonderry Lithia Water.
 The company sold its product as a health tonic.
 It cured everything from “flatulent dyspepsia” to gout and rheumatism to Bright’s Disease and insomnia.
 Of course, physicians still use lithium today to treat various mental illnesses.

 In addition to its pseudo-scientific claims, the company also needed some pizazz.
 A brazen, young cycling heroine seemed just the ticket.